Print

 Instructions

-2. Make the vegan buttermilk: In a small measuring cup or bowl, add 2-3 tablespoons of fresh squeezed lemon juice OR 1 tablespoon of vinegar to ⅔ cup unsweetened original flavor (not vanilla) non-dairy milk.
+1. Make the vegan buttermilk first so it has time to set up.
+In a small measuring cup or bowl, simply add 2-3 tablespoons of fresh squeezed lemon juice OR 1 tablespoon of vinegar to ⅔ cup unsweetened original flavor (not vanilla) non-dairy milk.
 Stir and set aside.

-3. Prep your super firm tofu: Remove the packaging and blotting gently with a paper towel.
-Cut the tofu however you like--we did triangles but cubes or rectangular slabs also work!
+2. Prep your super firm tofu by removing the packaging and blotting gently with a paper towel.
+Cut the tofu however you like—we did triangles but cubes or rectangular slabs also work!
 If you did not buy super firm tofu (the kind that comes vacuum sealed), drain out all the water and press the block of tofu in either a tofu press or between two plates/cutting boards with a heavy weight on them for 20-30 minutes.
 Waterlogged tofu will not get very crispy.

-6. If frying, prep pan and oil: If you are choosing to make panko fried tofu, start heating the oil in the pan as soon as your breading station is set up.
-Heat the largest skillet you have over high heat with a decent amount of oil--I’d say about a half inch.
+5. If frying, prep pan and oil: If you are choosing to make panko fried tofu, start heating the oil in the pan as soon as your breading station is set up.
+Heat the largest skillet you have over high heat with a decent amount of oil—I’d say about a half inch.

-8. Air frying method: Carefully place each breaded piece of tofu in your air fryer, letting each one have at least ½-inch breathing room from the other pieces.
-Cook for about 10 minutes at 400 degrees Fahrenheit (205 degrees Celsius), CAREFULLY flipping once halfway through (note that if your breading is sticking to the air fryer tray, it isn’t cooked enough to flip.
+7. Air frying method: Carefully place each breaded piece of tofu in your air fryer, letting each one have at least ½-inch breathing room from the other pieces.
+Cook for about 10 minutes at 400 degrees Fahrenheit (205 degrees Celsius), CAREFULLY flipping the panko tofu once halfway through (note that if your breading is sticking to the air fryer tray, it isn’t cooked enough to flip.
 Air fry 2 more minutes and check it again).
-The panko tofu is done when it is medium golden brown on all sides and crispy to the touch.
+The tofu is done when it is medium golden brown on all sides and crispy to the touch.

-10. Oven method: Similar to the air fryer method, lay your breaded tofu on a lined baking tray.
+9. Oven method: Similar to the air fryer method, lay your breaded tofu on a lined baking tray or shallow dish.
 Leave an inch of space around each piece so they can crisp up better.
 Optionally spray each with a little avocado oil (or similar, don’t use olive or coconut oil), but it’s not a necessity.
 The panko is still great without oil.
 Bake for 15-25 minutes, flipping halfway through and removing when both sides are the level of doneness you prefer.
-Panko tofu is done when both sides are at least medium browned in color and crispy to the touch.
+The panko tofu is done when both sides are at least medium browned in color and crispy to the touch.

 Notes